Cable-Billing/team-scorer/README.md

 npm install electron --save-dev npm install
 ```
 Use `npm start` or `electron .` to run the app.
-It opens in borderless window mode so to Quit use the shortcut `Ctrl+Q` or `Cammand+Q`
+It opens in borderless window mode so to close the app use the shortcut `Ctrl+Q` or `Cammand+Q` respectivly.
-respectivly.
 To toggle fullscreen use `Ctrl+F` or `Cammand+F` respectivly.
 If you want to compile for Linux, Mac OS or Windows you need to install Electron Packager
 ```
 npm install electron-packager --save-dev
 ```